Yoast/wordpress-seo/readme.txt

 Release date: 2024-08-06

+Yoast SEO 23.2 brings more enhancements and bugfixes.
+[Find more information about Yoast SEO 23.2 here](https://yoa.st/release-6-8-24).

 #### Enhancements

 * Excludes image captions from the _keyphrase in introduction_ assessment: image captions at the beginning of a post will not be treated as an introduction anymore.